aXu-AP/archipelago-double-dash/worlds/mario_kart_double_dash/docs/en_Setup.md

   * Use Archipelago 0.6.1 or newer.
   * Try running the client with admin privileges.
   * As a last resort try resetting your settings (MAKE BACKUP FIRST - deleting `%appdata%/Dolphin Emulator` deletes your saves as well).
+* On-screen notifications doesn't appear.
+  * They don't appear in the title screen due to limitations posed by the patching system used.
+  * If they don't appear in other screens, it might be a cache issue.
+Try making a savestate (shift + F1) and loading it (F1) to invalidate cache.